Towards Anytime Optical Flow Estimation with Event Cameras: Method

-Accurate flow estimation ensures that events generated by the same edge are aligned to the same pixel location, resulting in higher contrast in the MC frame than in the original event frame.
+Accurate flow estimation ensures that events generated by the same edge are aligned to the same pixel location, resulting in higher contrast in the IWE than in the original event frame.
 Stoffregen~\textit{et al.}~\cite{stoffregenReducingSimtoRealGap2020} utilized this principle to propose a Flow Warp Loss (FWL), which can assess the accuracy of event optical flow estimation in an unsupervised way.

 In theory, a more accurate estimation of optical flow results in a clearer, higher contrast, and larger variance for the image after motion compensation.
 This is because events occurring at the same location in the scene are aligned to the same point.
 Therefore, a more accurate prediction of optical flow leads to a larger FWL.
 In general, the image tends to become sharper after motion compensation, indicating an FWL value greater than $1$.
-However, in practice, we observe that FWL can be smaller than $1$, yet the MC frame is clearly sharper than the original one, as shown in Fig.~\ref{fig:RFWL}.
-We have identified the same phenomena (FWL \textless 1) in another work~\cite{shibaSecretsEventBasedOptical2022}.
-After analysis, we discover that motion compensation has warped some events out of the image, resulting in fewer events in the MC frame compared to the original frame.
+However, in practice, we find that the FWL can be less than 1, yet the IWE remains visibly sharper than the original, as depicted in Figure \ref{fig:RFWL}.
+This phenomenon, where FWL of IWE is less than 1, has also been observed in the study by Shiba et al. \cite{shibaSecretsEventBasedOptical2022}.
+Upon analysis, we determined that motion compensation has caused some events to be warped outside the image boundaries, leading to a reduced event count in the IWE compared to the original event frame.
 Thus, we propose a \emph{Rectified Flow warp Loss (RFWL)}, which normalizes image brightness based on the total event count (\textit{i.e.}, the sum of pixel values) in the event frames before and after motion compensation.
 The formulation is given as follows:

-As shown in Fig.~\ref{fig:RFWL}, FWL is inadequate at precisely assessing the accuracy of optical flow estimation.
-MC frames, as shown in columns 1, 2, and 4 exhibit sharper resolution compared to the original event frames, whereas the FWL values remain less than $1$.
-Interestingly, the MC frame in column 3, which has a significantly sharper resolution than the original event frame, yields an FWL value of only $1.12$.
-The FWL values of these examples are inconsistent with the actual observational results.
-Conversely, our proposed RFWL can precisely indicate the relative sharpness of MC frames in relation to the original event frames.
+As depicted in Fig.~\ref{fig:RFWL}, the FWL fails to accurately assess the precision of optical flow estimation.
+The IWEs in columns 1, 2, and 4 display higher sharpness than the original event frames, yet the corresponding FWL values are less than $1$.
+Notably, the IWE in column 3, which exhibits a markedly sharper resolution than the original, has an FWL value of $1.12$.
+In contrast, our proposed Rectified Flow Warp Loss can accurately reflect the relative sharpness of IWEs compared to the original event frames.